mcantelon/node-mingy/README.md

     |  |      |  | |   | |  |    |  |  \        /  \      /
     '--'      '--' '---' '--'    '--'   `'-...-'    `-..-'

-Mingy is a cheap and cheerful command parser for node.js CLI tools, adventure games, and other such endeavors.
+Mingy is a cheap and cheerful command parser/server for node.js CLI tools, adventure games, MUDs, and other such endeavors.

 For CLI tools, Mingy works well with [node-optimist](https://github.com/substack/node-optimist) (available as